Bijections Between Smirnov Words and Hamiltonian Cycles in Complete Multipartite Graphs: Introduction

-Furthermore, Singmaster~\cite{SINGMASTER19751} enumerated Hamiltonian cycles with a marked starting vertex in the \emph{cocktail party graph} \(K_{(2,2,2,\ldots)}\).
-Later, Horák and Tůvárek~\cite{horak1979hamiltonian} derived a recursive formula for the number of Hamiltonian cycles in a general complete \(k\)-partite graph \(K_{n_1,n_2,\ldots,n_m}\).

-Regarding this latter class, Krasko \emph{et al.}~\cite{krasko2017enumeration} enumerated Hamiltonian cycles in complete \(m\)-partite graphs \(K_{n,n,\ldots,n}\) by establishing a bijection between Hamiltonian paths in octahedra and loopless generalized chord diagrams---a generalization of the bijection introduced in their earlier work.
+In the special cases most directly related to complete multipartite graphs, several classical enumeration results are known.
+The number of undirected Hamiltonian cycles in the complete graph $K_m$ is $\frac{(m-1)!}{2}$, whereas the complete bipartite graph $K_{n,n}$ has $\frac{(n!)^2}{2n}$ undirected Hamiltonian cycles.
+More generally, Singmaster~\cite{SINGMASTER19751} enumerated Hamiltonian cycles with a prescribed initial vertex in the cocktail party graph $K_{2,2,\ldots,2}$.
+Later, Hor\'ak and T\r{u}v\'arek~\cite{horak1979hamiltonian} obtained a recursive formula for the number of Hamiltonian cycles in the complete multipartite graph $K_{n_1,n_2,\ldots,n_m}$.
+In the balanced case $K_{n,n,\ldots,n}$, Krasko \emph{et al.}~\cite{krasko2017enumeration} derived an enumeration formula by using a bijection between Hamiltonian paths in octahedra and loopless generalized chord diagrams, extending a bijective construction from their earlier work.

-In the present study, we introduce a new bijection linking the number of Hamiltonian paths in the complete \(m\)-partite graph \(K_{n,n,\ldots,n}\) that start and end in distinct partite sets to the number of \emph{Smirnov words} of length \(mn\) with different initial and terminal letters.
-This correspondence enables us to derive an exact enumeration formula for the number of Hamiltonian cycles in \(K_{n,n,\ldots,n}\).
-We then extend the methodology used for counting the number of Hamiltonian cycles in the complete \(m\)-partite graph \(K_{n,n,\ldots,n}\) to the generalized case \(K_{n_1,n_2,\ldots,n_m}\), where the partite sets may have different sizes.

-The main contributions of this paper are as follows: \begin{enumerate} \item We introduce the Smirnov words with both adjacency and endpoint constraints—and derive exact recurrence and inclusion–exclusion formulas for their enumeration. \item We establish a bijection between admissible words and Hamiltonian paths in the complete \(m\)-partite graph \(K_{n,n,\ldots,n}\), leading to a closed expression for the number of undirected Hamiltonian cycles. \item Using Stirling’s approximation, we provide asymptotic and logarithmic expansions for for the number of undirected Hamiltonian cycles, capturing its factorial growth. \item We generalize the framework to nonuniform multipartite graphs \(K_{n_1,n_2,\ldots,n_m}\) and to directed or circular Smirnov variants, thereby answering a problem posed by Donald E. Knuth (2025) in \emph{The American Mathematical Monthly}. \end{enumerate}
+The purpose of the present paper is to give a different and direct word-theoretic approach to this enumeration problem.
+We establish a bijection between Hamiltonian paths in the complete multipartite graph $K_{n,n,\ldots,n}$ whose endpoints belong to distinct partite sets and Smirnov words of length $mn$ with balanced multiplicities and distinct initial and terminal letters.
+This correspondence transforms the Hamiltonian cycle counting problem into the enumeration of constrained Smirnov words.
+It yields exact recurrence and inclusion-exclusion formulas, and hence a closed expression for the number of undirected Hamiltonian cycles in $K_{n,n,\ldots,n}$.
+We also derive asymptotic and logarithmic estimates using Stirling's approximation, making explicit the factorial growth of the resulting sequence.
+Finally, the same framework is extended to the nonuniform multipartite graph $K_{n_1,n_2,\ldots,n_m}$, as well as to directed and circular variants of the corresponding Smirnov word model.
+In particular, this provides an answer to a problem posed by Donald E. Knuth (2025) in \emph{The American Mathematical Monthly}~\cite[Problem 12561]{Ullman21102025}.